GoogleCloudPlatform/k8s-stackdriver/kubelet-to-gcm/README.md

       --project="": The project where this kubelet's host lives.
       --resolution=10: The time, in seconds, to poll the Kubelet.
       --zone="": The zone where this kubelet lives.
+      --monitored-resource-labels="A=B&C=D": Manually specified MonitoredResource labels.
 ```

 Some of these fields are required for the gke_container schema in StackDriver (e.g., cluster and project).
 Others are needed for determining endpoints.
+monitored-resource-labels are in the URL parameter format, like 'A=B&C=D&E=F'.

 ## Example deployment file